magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 When the Buddha taught about practice, he wasn’t only talking about something for ordained people.
-He was talking about practising well, practising correctly. means those who practise well. means those who practise directly. means those who practise for the realization of path, fruition and Nibbāna. are those who practise inclined towards truth.
+He was talking about practising well, practising correctly. *Supaṭipanno* means those who practise well.
+*Ujupaṭipanno* means those who practise directly. *Ñāyapaṭipanno* means those who practise for the realization of path, fruition and Nibbāna.
+*Sāmīcipaṭipanno* are those who practise inclined towards truth.
 It could be anyone.
-These are the Saṅgha of true disciples () of the Lord Buddha.
-Laywomen living at home can be .
-Laymen can be .
-Bringing these qualities to fulfilment is what makes one a .
+These are the Saṅgha of true disciples (*sāvaka*) of the Lord Buddha.
+Laywomen living at home can be *sāvaka*.
+Laymen can be *sāvaka*.
+Bringing these qualities to fulfilment is what makes one a *sāvaka*.
 One can be a true disciple of the Buddha and realize enlightenment.

 Most of us in the Buddhist fold don’t have such complete understanding.
 Our knowledge doesn’t go this far.
 We do our various activities thinking